indiamcq/kig/README.md

 KIG is a Windows command line tool.

+KIG makes the HTML code for you and also resizes the file to both thumbnail and full size.
+It uses a full installation of Irfanview for image processing.
+All three styles are supported.
+However if your files are not in the 1024x768 proportion then the Style 3 Full size should be done in FastStone Photo Resizer by specifing style 0 (zero).
+This one option only makes use of FastStone Photo Resizer.

 ### How to use
 Open a command prompt at the folder where the gallery photos resides on your computer.
 (To open a command prompt at the folder, select the folder with the mouse, then hold down shift and right mouse click and select Open command window here.)